 Outside of the peak demand periods associated with the school bell times, there are many times of day when there is excess time available on the existing Dial-a-Ride service.
 This capacity could potentially be used to operate a fixed-route service over half of each hour, providing dial-a-ride service during the other half of the hour with the same vehicle.
 The concept would be to adequately serve the existing ridership (with some shifts in specific service times to avoid the fixed-route service times) while also serve new ridership attracted by the convenience of fixed-route service.
-Specifically, there are many transit riders that find the convenience and dependability of serve at specific times to be attractive compared with the need for advance reservations and the uncertain service time "windows" required for Dial-A-Ride service.
+Specifically, there are many transit riders that find the need for advance reservations and the uncertain service time "windows" required for Dial-A-Ride service.